NDM01/one-click-hugo-cms/site/content/contact/_index.md

     text: "Monday – Saturday: 9AM – 6PM "
 ---

-We’d love to get in touch with you and hear your ideas and questions.
+If u want to contact me  love to get in touch with you and hear your ideas and questions.
 We strive to grow and improve constantly and your feedback is valuable for us.